sparkletop/ps3-midi/README.md

 The patch will emit MIDI control messages on MIDI channel 1 by default.
 MIDI channel can be changed from within the patch.

-MIDI preferences such as which device to send MIDI outpu to can be set within Pd's preferences.
+MIDI preferences such as which device to send MIDI output to can be set within Pd's preferences.

 Each button, joystick and throttle on the ps3 controller will emit MIDI control changes on different controller numbers.
 The defaults can be changed by editing the ps3-midi.pd patch.
 For each [throttle], [button], [stick] and [stickInv] object, the MIDI controller number can be changed by editing the object and changing the number after the object name.